Sumcheck-based delegation of quantum computing to rational server: Relation between rational and ordinary delegated quantum computing protocols

-In Theorem~\ref{nogo}, we show that a constrained RDQC protocol can be converted to an {\it ordinary} delegated quantum computing protocol.
-We show that the reverse conversion from an {\it ordinary} delegated quantum computing protocol to a constrained RDQC protocol is also possible using the idea in Sec.~\ref{IIIC}. \begin{theorem} If a language $L$ in {\sf BQP} has an interactive proof system with an honest {\sf BQP} prover and a {\sf BPP} verifier, then $L$ has a constrained RDQC protocol. \end{theorem} {\it Proof.} Let assume that any language $L$ in {\sf BQP} has an interactive proof system with an honest {\sf BQP} prover and a {\sf BPP} verifier.
-In other words, for any language $L\in${\sf BQP}, there exists {\red a} polynomial-time classical verifier {\red interacting with} a prover{\red,} such that {\red for inputs $x$,} if $x\in L$, then there exists a {\sf BQP} prover's strategy, where the verifier accepts with probability at least $c'$, and if $x\notin L$, then for any computationally-unbounded prover's strategy, the verifier accepts with probability at most $s'$.
-Here, $c'-s'$ is at least a constant. {\red We denote this interaction between the prover and the verifier as $\tilde{\pi}_L$ for the language $L\in${\sf BQP}.} We simply replace the multiprover interactive proof system in the argument of Sec.~\ref{IIIB} with the interactive proof system for {\sf BQP}.
-As a result, we obtain the following RDQC protocol for {\sf BQP}: \begin{enumerate} \item For a given {\sf BQP} language $L$ and an instance $x$, the rational server sends $b\in\{0,1\}$ to the client. \item If $b=1$, the client and the server simulate $\tilde{\pi}_L$ for the language $L$ and the instance $x$; otherwise, they simulate $\tilde{\pi}_{\bar{L}}$ for the complement $\bar{L}$ and the instance $x$. \item The client pays reward $R=1$ to the server if the simulated verifier accepts.
-On other hand, if the simulated verifier rejects, the client pays $R=0$. \item The client concludes $x\in L$ if $b=1$; otherwise, the client concludes $x\notin L$. \end{enumerate} Note that since {\sf BQP} is closed under complement, $\tilde{\pi}_{\bar{L}}$ exists for the complement $\bar{L}$.
+The formal proof is as follows: Let assume that any language $L$ in {\sf BQP} has an interactive proof system with an honest {\sf BQP} prover and a {\sf BPP} verifier.
+In other words, for any language $L\in${\sf BQP}, there exists a polynomial-time classical verifier interacting with a prover, such that for inputs $x$, if $x\in L$, then there exists a {\sf BQP} prover's strategy, where the verifier accepts with probability of at least $c'$, and if $x\notin L$, then for any computationally-unbounded prover's strategy, the verifier accepts with probability of at most $s'$.
+Here, $c'-s'$ is at least a constant.
+We denote this interaction between the prover and the verifier as $\tilde{\pi}_L$ for the language $L\in${\sf BQP}.
+We simply replace the multiprover interactive proof system in the argument of Sec.~\ref{IIIC} with the interactive proof system for {\sf BQP}.
+As a result, we obtain the following RDQC protocol for {\sf BQP}: \begin{enumerate} \item For a given {\sf BQP} language $L$ and an instance $x$, the rational server sends $b\in\{0,1\}$ to the client. \item If $b=1$, the client and server simulate $\tilde{\pi}_L$ for the language $L$ and instance $x$; otherwise, they simulate $\tilde{\pi}_{\bar{L}}$ for the complement $\bar{L}$ and the instance $x$. \item The client pays reward $R=1$ to the server if the simulated verifier accepts.
+On the other hand, if the simulated verifier rejects, the client pays $R=0$. \item The client concludes $x\in L$ if $b=1$; otherwise, the client concludes $x\notin L$. \end{enumerate} Note that since {\sf BQP} is closed under complement, $\tilde{\pi}_{\bar{L}}$ exists for the complement $\bar{L}$.